AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/analytics/pendo-webhook.md

 description: Learn how to create a Pendo source connection using the Adobe Experience Platform UI.
 badge: "Beta"
 ---
-# Create a [!DNL Pendo] source connection in the UI
+# Create a [!DNL Pendo] source connection dataflow and in the UI

 >[!NOTE]
 >